Samsung/Wits/README.md

 5. Reconnect
     After disconnecting, if you just want to connect and use live reload feature, You can use `wits -w`

-## Launching Wits on your TV

-To launch the Wits container on your Samsung TV you will need to ensure Developer Mode is enabled on the device.

-### Enabling Developer Mode on Samsung TV

-1. With your Samsung Remote, press the `Home` button.
-2. Navigate to the `Apps` button and press `Enter/OK`.
-3. When on the `Apps` screen, press `1` `2` `3` `4` `5` in order on the remote to open the `Developer Mode Dialog`.
-If this doesn't work, try it again.
-4. When the Developer Mode Dialog appears, toggle the switch to `On` and enter the IP address of your development machine.

 ## FAQ